vmware-archive/kubeless/docs/GKE-deployment.md

 # Deploying Kubeless to Google Kubernetes Engine (GKE)

 This guide goes over the required steps for deploying Kubeless in GKE.
 There are a few pain points that you need to know in order to successfully deploy Kubeless in a GKE environment.
-First your google cloud account should have privileges enough to create and manage clusters.
-You can login into your account using the `gcloud` CLI tool:
+First your google cloud account should have enough privileges to create and manage clusters.
+You can login to your account using the `gcloud` CLI tool:

 ```
 $ gcloud auth login